Green kitchen cabinets - why does it matter?

 This is why its so important to be extra careful when choosing a kitchen for a new-build property or home renovation - be sure to ask your cabinetmaker to price different materials that will help achieve that goal.
 The results for your health will be great, and the price will probably be a pleasant surprise too.

-Market demand is such that as more people demand healthier and more ecologically responsible building materials, the cost comes down considerably.
+Market demand is such that as more people demand healthier and more eco-friendly building materials, the cost comes down considerably.
 'Eco' products are mainstream now, so they are consistently becoming more affordable and easier to find.

 What we hope to illustrate here is the cost difference between a standard kitchen and a much less toxic one, showing that going green no longer comes with the financial sacrifice it used to.